 For one thing, I'm pretty sure it's going to be a long time before they can make a robot with the fine-motor skills to be able to do that.
 So, job security!
 But also, blue cheese is just the best.
 I'd be like Lucy in that I Love Lucy episode where she gets a job at a chocolate factory.

 As such, blue cheese is by far my favorite dressing.
 I'll eat it on anything from buffalo wings to leftover pizza.
 What I like to do is reheat the pizza in the microwave, which you're not supposed to do, but I DON'T CARE because I'm just going to slice it into strips and dip it in blue cheese dressing.

 I love it so much that I'll even serve it on a salad.
 I know, it's crazy.

 But think about what's happened to so many of the mayo-based salad dressings.
 Blue cheese, ranch, thousand island — they've all become dipping sauces, hamburger toppings, something you pour over french fries.

 But friends, no matter how much dressing you put on them, french fries are not a salad.

-But I'll go one step further.
+I'll even go one step further.
 The much maligned iceberg lettuce, despite its reputation for being not very nutritious, is a wonder of cool, crisp lettucy goodness.
-And there is a reason, the chilled iceberg wedge topped with blue cheese dressing and crumbled bacon is a classic.
+And there's a reason the chilled iceberg wedge topped with blue cheese dressing and crumbled bacon is a classic.